 11 years ago Amber, Siiri and Ted came together with a shared vision for women artisans from places of conflict to have the opportunity to thrive.
-As we step into 2020, we want to express boundless gratitude to our community of change-makers who have embraced this mission and welcomed women refugees with compassion and kindness.
+As we step into 2020, we want to express boundless gratitude to our community of change-makers who have embraced this mission with us at Prosperity Candle, supporting women refugees by purchasing candles handmade with love.
 You are the reason any of this is possible!

 For a decade and counting, we are honored to support women refugees resettled to the U.S. with a living wage and meaningful employment as they create a new beginning.
 Every year we are continually inspired by their courage, strength and resilience after the tremendous hardships and loss they have faced.
 Yet, here they are supporting a brighter future for their themselves and their families while reaching incredible milestones.

 And through the hundreds of wonderful messages you have sent to each candle-maker, they feel supported far beyond our studio.
 From every corner of the U.S. these expressions of kindness and gratitude flow in each week, sent through the artisan pages on our website.
 It's not just nice... it's truly amazing.